AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

 * For Java Development Kit (JDK):

   By default, the configuration script of the Adobe Campaign environment (`~/nl6/env.sh`) searches for the JDK installation directory.
-Since this behavior is not 100% reliable, you need to specify which JDK needs to be used.
+However, it is recommended to specify which JDK needs to be used.
 To do this, you can force the **JDK_HOME** environment variable using the following command:

   ```
-  export JDK_HOME=/usr/java/jdk1.6.0_07
+  export JDK_HOME=/usr/java/jdkX.Y.Z
   ```

   >[!NOTE]
   >
-  >This is an example.
-Make sure that the JDK version used matches the directory name.
+  >Make sure that the JDK version used matches the directory name.

   To test the JDK configuration, log in as the Adobe Campaign system user with the following command: